Effective branding. Stop wasting cash.

 They are all rather humdrum and common place.
 You know, your stationery, your advertising, your buildings and your vehicles.
 And, your packaging, your merchandising, your sales promotions, your website, your bills, and even more importantly, all the personal interactions.

 All the interactions they have with your sales people, your dealers, your customer service people, your credit control people, your collections people.
+All those interactions are as important to effective branding as the visual representations of the brand, such as a logo.

 The Effective Branding Phases

 1. This phase can go horribly wrong in three important ways.
-The first of these is the failure of the effective branding and brand positioning.
+The first of these is the failure of effective branding and brand positioning.
 The name, the logo, the tagline, and the brand graphics will influence the perceptions that will become the real brand in the marketplace.

 3. The third way may be the most important.
 It is the lack of consistency between the residue left by the conventional communications media and the physical experience of the product and of the people who represent it.

-What good is the best ideas, the best graphics, and the best advertising?
-If the way the product opens, the way it works and the ways in which your people behave leave behind altogether different residues from those of your communications?
+What good is the best ideas, the best graphics, and the best advertising if the way the product opens, the way it works and the ways in which your people behave leave behind altogether different residues from those of your communications?

 In addition, if that weren’t enough to think about, there’s Phase 3.
 Why a Phase 3?
 Haven’t you done enough if you did Phase 1 and Phase 2 well?
 Simple.
 It is because brands, like people, live or die – in TIME.